 +Tournamentperformancemeasures

 Expectations around individual performance, objective and subjective competence, and Tournament performance measures were introduced to the model as controls (fixed effects), while team was introduced as a random (level 2) effect.
-Results of the model revealed a significant positive relationship between Team Performance Expectations and Team Click, β=.52 (95%CI=0.28,0.73), SE=0.12, t(4.23)=4.23, p<.001, , .
+There was a significant positive relationship between Team Performance Expectations and Team Click, β=.52 (95%CI=0.28,0.73), SE=0.12, t(4.23)=4.23, p<.001, , <insert reference to figure here>.
 All other fixed effects did not significantly predict team click, but did improve the model fit, as indicated by the reduced AIC and increased marginal value (see Appendix Table ? for the various iterations of the model).
 Model residuals were normally distributed around zero (W=0.98,p=.30), and individual cases had low influence on the model (Cook’s Distances all < .25, see Appendix ?
 Figure ?).
-These results provide support for the prediction that more positive violations of expectations around team performance predict higher feelings of team click.
+These results provide support for the prediction that more positive violations of expectations around team performance predict higher feelings of Team Click.
 The slope of the linear model is included in scatterplot

 Figure 6: Team Performance Expectations predicts Team Click.
 The blue slope is the original line of best fit, the red slope has been adjusted according to the predictions of the linear model.

-Pre- to Post-Tournament change Given that the item measuring Athlete perceptions of overall team performance in the pre-Tournament survey was not framed in terms of expectation violation (but instead in terms of more or less “good” or “poor”), it was not possible to directly compare the pre- and post-Tournament measures.
+Pre- to Post-Tournament change Given that in the pre-Tournament survey the item measuring athlete’s perceptions of overall team performance was not framed in terms of expectation violation (but instead in terms of more or less “good” or “poor”), it was not possible to directly compare the pre- and post-Tournament measures.
 Instead, the post-Tournament measure of Team Performance Expectation violation was analysed in terms of its relationship to a change in feelings of team click between pre- and post-Tournament measurements.
-Did more positive violations of team performance expectations following the Tournament predict an increase in feelings of team click?
+Did more positive violations of team performance expectations following the Tournament predict an increase in feelings of Team Click?
 A scatterplot depicting the relationship between Team Performance Expectations and change in Team Click is shown in Figure ?.
 The plot indicates a positive (albeit less pronounced) relationship between Team Performance Expectations and change in Team Click.

-The relationship between team performance relative to prior expectations (recorded post-Tournament) and Team Click was analysed using a linear mixed effects model.
-The model revealed a significant positive relationship between Team Performance Expectations and change in Team Click, β=.27 (95%CI=.05,.49), SE=0.11, t(32.97)=2.36, p=.02, , , indicating that athletes who were more positive about their appraisals of team performance following the Tournament on average experienced an increase in feelings of team click.
+The LMER model revealed a significant positive relationship between Team Performance Expectations and change in Team Click (β=.27 (95%CI=.05,.49), SE=0.11, t(32.97)=2.36, p=.02, , ), indicating that athletes who were more positive about their appraisals of team performance following the Tournament on average experienced an increase in feelings of team click.

-Examination of model residuals revealed that they were not normally distributed around zero (W=0.95,p=.001), due to positive skew (.85) (see Appendix Figure ?).
+The model residuals were not normally distributed around zero (W=0.95,p=.001), due to positive skew (.85) (see Appendix Figure ?).
 Non-normally distributed residuals are problematic as they may influence the model’s ability to generate accurate parameter estimates .
 Two data manipulation techniques were considered in order to normalise residuals and therefore preserve the estimates of the model: exclusion of outliers and transformation of the outcome variable.
 Transformation of the outcome variables was the preferred method over outlier exclusion, due to the cost involved in removing observations that may be of potential theoretical relevance to the scientific investigation Rousseeuw2011.
 Nonetheless, for this first phase of analysis, both outlier exclusion and transformation manipulations of the data were performed and reported.